rtek1000/DFPlayer-Mini_Python_Tester_GUI/README.md

 2. Create a folder named `01` on your FAT32 SD Card.
 3. Rename the files to `001.mp3`, `002.mp3`, etc.
 4. Use the **Folder Control** in the GUI to play them!

-- Coded with the help of Google AI - Gemini.

 ## ⚡ Hardware Wiring & Tips